stnbu/gitbored/README.md

 ```

 Create a file at `~/.gitbored/API_AUTH` with contents of the form

 ```
 github-username:api-token
 ```

 (newlines and spaces are ignored)

-Of course this file should be readable but *security is up to you*.
+Of course this file should be readable by the daemon but *security is up to you*.
 Be careful out there.

 ### Database changes